postechDNN/postechDNN/dnn/Examples/L1NNS_Demo/README.md

-# L1NNS Demo
+# L1 Nearest Neighbor Search Demo

 ## 1. Introduction
-Given a polygonal domain and points set, we compute the $k$-nearest neighbors of a query point $q$ with respect to a polygonal domain as an obstacle.
+Given a polygonal domain $P$ and points set $Q$, we compute the $k$-nearest neighbors of a query point $q$ with respect to a polygonal domain as an obstacle.
 $L_1$ norm is a distance metric.

 ## 2. UI

 ## Operations